 When you work with The New York Traffic Ticket Lawyers, you can rest assured that we will investigate your ticket’s circumstances to develop the best defenses possible.
 The traffic control device must be in the proper position and sufficiently legible so that an ordinarily observant person can see it.

 We may be able to question the visibility of the sign or traffic light and whether the jurisdiction had the authority to post it.
 Additionally, if you’ve received a ticket for disobeying a traffic control device along with other traffic infractions, we may be able to defend you on double jeopardy grounds.

 Contact a New York Traffic Ticket Attorney For a Disobeyed Traffic Control Device Case

 If you’ve been pulled over for running a red light in New York and ticketed under VTL §1110a, you have a right to fight your traffic ticket.
 Fighting the ticket can spare you fines, surcharges, driver’s license points, and potential jail time.
 Contact The New York Traffic Ticket Lawyers to schedule your free case evaluation and learn more about how we can fight for you.

-The New York Traffic Ticket Lawyers handle Failure to Obey a Traffic Control Device tickets throughout Central New York including Albany County, Erie County, Onondaga County, Orange County, Saratoga County, and Warren County.
+The New York Traffic Ticket Lawyers handle Failure to Obey a Traffic Control Device tickets throughout Central New York including Albany County, Broome County, Cortland County, Cayuga County, Erie County, Jefferson County, Madison County, Oneida County, Onondaga County, Orange County, Oswego County, Saratoga County, and Warren County.